CONDITIONS

 Heavy periods (menorrhagia)

-Many women are told that heavy periods are simply part of life.
-But when monthly bleeding becomes excessive, disruptive, or physically draining, it’s time to seek help.
-You don’t have to live with heavy bleeding, missed work, constant fatigue, or anxiety about leaks.
+Many women are told that heavy periods are just part of life.
+But when monthly bleeding becomes excessive, disruptive or physically draining, it’s time to seek help.
+You don’t have to live with heavy bleeding, missed work, constant fatigue or anxiety about leaks.

 At Happiher, we help women find the cause of their heavy periods — and more importantly, find solutions that restore comfort and confidence.
 If you’re looking for a private gynaecologist in London, expert support is available.